patrickvlt/dcms/README.md

 # DCMS Datatables

-This is a simple JS function which dynamically initalises KTDatatable.
+This is a simple JS function which easily initalises KTDatatable, working with data attributes.
 Purchase a Metronic license if you wish to use these tables.

 Include these plugins:
 ```